magnitov/protease_annotation_pipeline/README.md

 python 01_run_annotation.py --input INPUT [--output OUTPUT]

 arguments:
-  --input INPUT    Dataset with protease-ligand pairs to annotate --output OUTPUT  Path to save the annotated dataset
+  --input INPUT    Dataset with protease-ligand pairs --output OUTPUT  Path to save the annotated dataset
 ```

-#### Step 2: Identifying pockets
+#### Step 2: Identification of pockets
-To identify the pocket residues, where the substrates bind to the protease, we use the coordinates of the reference substrate residues within P4-P4’ pockets.
-The reference substrate chosen should be stretched across pockets S4-S4’, or, failing that, the longest available.
-Protease residues with at least one atom within a defined from the substrate are considered to form a binding pocket.
-We then project the annotation from the reference substrate to target substrates to assign each substrate residue a pocket where it binds.
+To identify the pocket residues we use PDB coordinates of the reference substrate residues.
+The reference substrate should be stretched across pockets S4-S4’, or, failing that, the longest available.
+Protease residues with at least one atom within a defined distance from the substrate are considered to form a binding pocket.
+We then project this annotation of pockets to other substrates within the protease family.

 **NOTE:** This analysis requires two additional steps.
 The first is selecting a reference structure.
-The second is superimposing of the proteases of interest with a selected reference structure (we suggest using PDBeFold) and obtaining new superimposed coordinates of the structures.
+The second is superimposing the proteases of interest with a selected reference structure (we suggest using PDBeFold) and obtaining new superimposed coordinates of the structures.

 ## Examples